lisp-mirror/eql5-android/examples/REPL/README-1.md

 N.B: Don't use command line option `-qtpl`, as this would interfere with the debug dialog.

+Please note also that any runtime bug in the Lisp code of this example itself, when running from a console on the desktop, will cause an **infinite recursion error loop**; this seems to happen because of the combination of the following:

+ * re-binding of all streams
+ * debug dialog (circumventing the console debugger)
+ * eval running in its own thread

+The above means that debugging this example running it directly from a console on the desktop is not possible: you need to run it from Slime instead (please see EQL5 Slime docu).

 ### Reload QML files from android